-The economic crisis will also do significant longer-term damage to wages.For example, studies show that, on average, workers’ lifetime incomes never recover from being laid off during a recession.One study looked at the wages of men who lost their jobs in mass layoffs during the 1982 recession, Even 15 to 20 years after being laid off, their earnings were about 20 percent lower than those of similar men who weren’t laid off.
+The economic crisis will also do significant longer-term damage to wages.
+DHE [Average wages?
+How?
+Will compensation not match productivity because of a past crisis?
+Why?]
+[WMT: I’m not sure that it is our place to talk about projections forward from 2010.]
+For example, studies show that, on average, workers’ lifetime incomes never recover from being laid off during a recession.
+DHE [True and absolutely unrelated to having a financial crisis.
+Why is this here?]
+One study looked at the wages of men who lost their jobs in mass layoffs during the 1982 recession, Even 15 to 20 years after being laid off, their earnings were about 20 percent lower than those of similar men who weren’t laid off.
 [Will show anecdotal info on people going back to work, e.g., Von Wachter, Song, and Manchester.]
+[PA it would be good to have some info, even anecdotal re this recession.
+I know a number of people in my home region who have gone back to work for a lot less $.
+Careful re projecting the future, although citing research re past recessions is ok – e.g if history is any guide, the economic crisis may also do….]

-The job market will also have long-term effects for those just entering the job market.
+PA There will also belong-term effects for those just entering the job market.
+DHE [Same comment – has nothing to do with financial crisis.]
 One study on the long-term effects of recessions shows that college graduates entering the labor force during weaker labor markets make less over their lifetimes than other college graduates.
 The reasons for the difference includes a lower initial wage when graduates enter a weak job market, a poorer initial match between a graduate’s skills and interests and the job, as well as fewer opportunities for training and promotion.
 (Kahn; also see studies by Oreopolous, and Bowlus and Liu.)
 And, the effects aren’t just economic.
-A large and long-standing body of research shows that physical health tends to deteriorate during unemployment, most likely through a combination of fewer financial resources and a higher stress level. (e.g. Till Von Wachter and Daniel Sullivan)
+A large and long-standing body of research shows that physical health tends to deteriorate during unemployment, most likely through a combination of fewer financial resources and a higher stress level. (e.g. Till Von Wachter and Daniel Sullivan) [PA again, try to make this kind of info referred to in this paragraph real and related to this crisis, in addition to academic background.
+Also, careful re wording on the future, but fine to cite historical as noted above].

 Impacts on households

 Over the course of the economic crisis, households have been buffeted by many headwinds.
-Job security has diminished;wages have suffered; the rise in home prices on which many people borrowed or banked their retirement has reversed; the stock market has fallen from its peaks, and credit remains harder to get.
+[KH: In my experience, the “headwinds” term is generally used when the economy is growing but slowly.
+It’s not used when things are getting worse.
+But from September 2008 to at least mid-2009 (if not longer) the economic situation of households (at least in the aggregate) was probably getting worse, no?
+At least employment was still declining until at least the second half of 2009.
+Recommendation: Find a stronger negative phrasing than “buffeted by many headwinds” to describe the economic situation of households from late 2008 through at least mid-2009.]
+Job security has diminished; DHE [how do you measure “job security?”]; wages have suffered; the rise in home prices on which many people borrowed or banked their retirement has reversed; the stock market has fallen from its peaks, and credit remains harder to get.